Data-Driven Conservation and Restoration Support for the Chesapeake Bay Program

 Developing 1-meter Land Cover & Land Use Datasets

 The CIC, in partnership with the University of Vermont Spatial Analysis Lab (UVM SAL) and CBP, is creating high-resolution land cover and land use maps for the Chesapeake Bay watershed.
 These data will be used to describe land use and land cover change and inform best management practices to work towards the 2025 Total Maximum Daily Load (TMDL) goals.
-The products are 1-meter resolution, providing 900 times the amount of information as the conventional 30-meter datasets.
+These products are 1-meter resolution, providing much more detail and information about the landscape than the conventional 30-meter resolution land cover data.
 These data exist for 2013/2014 based on NAIP imagery and will be produced for 2017/2018 and 2021/2022 as the data becomes available.

 Delineating Stream Channels & Ditches